About the course

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

 The department has a common room open to both staff and students.
-Barnett House Mondays - coffee mornings - are held weekly.
-These occasions provide excellent opportunities for talking to academics and research staff, and fellow-students.
+Barnett House Thursdays - coffee mornings - are held weekly and these occasions provide excellent opportunities for talking to academics and research staff, and fellow students.

 A number of Research Council awards are available each year from the Economic and Social Research Council (ESRC), the Natural Environment Research Council (NERC), and Arts and Humanities Research Council (AHRC).